 - Chemistry of body fluids

 - Hemodialysis devices

 Do I have to take a New York State license examination when I complete the Dialysis Technician training?

-In New York State there is no license, certification or exam required to work as a Dialysis Technician.
-When you finish your Dialysis Technician training, the Manhattan Institute will issue you a diploma.
+In New York State there is no license, certification, or exam required to work as a Dialysis Technician.
+When you finish your Dialysis Technician training, Manhattan Institute will issue you a diploma.

 Upon graduation and obtaining a job as a technician, you are required to pass a certification exam administered by BONENT, CCHT, or CCNT within 18 months of employment.

 Students may also elect to take the BONENT exam immediately following graduation, although we generally recommend gaining experience in the field prior to taking the exam.